Doctrine and Covenants

 Alexander L. Baugh and Richard Neitzel Holzapfel, “‘I Roll the Burthen and Responsibility of Leading This Church Off from My Shoulders on to Yours’: The 1844/1845 Declaration of the Quorum of the Twelve Regarding Apostolic Succession,” BYU Studies 49, no. 3 (2010): 4–19.

 Dallin H. Oaks, “The Suppression of the Nauvoo Expositor,” Utah Law Review 9, no. 4 (Winter 1965): 862–903.
 Oaks argued that the Nauvoo city council’s action to destroy the Expositor press was legal within the understanding of the law in Joseph’s time.

 Joseph L. Lyon and David W. Lyon, “Physical Evidence at Carthage Jail and What It Reveals about the Assassination of Joseph and Hyrum Smith,” BYU Studies 47, no. 4 (2008): 4–50.

 Mark Lyman Staker and LaJean Purcell Carruth, “John Taylor’s June 27, 1854, Account of the Martyrdom,” BYU Studies 50, no. 3 (2011): 25–62.

 Ronald K. Esplin, “Joseph, Brigham and the Twelve: A Succession of Continuity,” BYU Studies 21, no. 3 (Summer 1981): 301–41.
-Esplin counters Quinn’s article by arguing that the path of succession was clear from Joseph’s statements and canonized revelations.
+Esplin countered Quinn’s article by arguing that the path of succession was clear from Joseph’s statements and the canonized revelations.

 Russel R. Rich, “Nineteenth-Century Break-offs,” Ensign (September 1979): 68–71.
-Rich describes some of the schismatic groups that broke away from the restored Church during the Prophet Joseph’s life and after his death.
+Rich described some of the schismatic groups that broke away from the restored Church during the Prophet Joseph’s life and after his death.